-We want to work with you to lessen or relieve any pain you feel after your hip replacement surgery.
+At St. Anthony's, we want to work with you to lessen or relieve any pain you feel after your knee replacement.
 Keeping pain under control will help you heal faster.

 The keys to optimal pain control are:

 - Taking pain medication as soon as the pain starts - Taking pain medication before physical therapy - Taking pain medication before you start doing anything that will cause pain.
 These activities include walking, dressing or sitting.